canonical/lxd/doc/howto/network_bridge_firewalld.md

 You might also see conflicts between the rules defined by your firewall (or another application) and the firewall rules that LXD adds.
 For example, your firewall might erase LXD rules if it is started after the LXD daemon, which might interrupt network connectivity to the instance.

-## xtables vs. nftables
+## `xtables` vs. `nftables`

-There are different userspace commands to add rules to netfilter: xtables (iptables for IPv4 and ip6tables for IPv6) and nftables.
+There are different userspace commands to add rules to `netfilter`: `xtables` (`iptables` for IPv4 and `ip6tables` for IPv6) and `nftables`.

-Xtables provides an ordered list of rules, which might cause issues if multiple systems add and remove entries from the list.
+`xtables` provides an ordered list of rules, which might cause issues if multiple systems add and remove entries from the list.
-Nftables adds the ability to separate rules into namespaces, which helps to separate rules from different applications.
+`nftables` adds the ability to separate rules into namespaces, which helps to separate rules from different applications.
 However, if a packet is blocked in one namespace, it is not possible for another namespace to allow it.
 Therefore, rules in one namespace can still affect rules in another namespace, and firewall applications can still impact LXD network functionality.

-If your system supports and uses nftables, LXD detects this and switches to nftables mode.
+If your system supports and uses `nftables`, LXD detects this and switches to `nftables` mode.
-In this mode, LXD adds its rules into the nftables, using its own nftables namespace.
+In this mode, LXD adds its rules into the `nftables`, using its own `nftables` namespace.

 ## Use LXD's firewall